Admissions Overview

 - Three letters of recommendation; at least two should address academic and/or professional qualifications for pursuing a Masters program in biostatistics.
 If more than three are received, the first three received will be reviewed.

-- TOEFL test scores (for international applicants from non-English speaking countries)
+- University recognized English proficiency scores (for international applicants from non-English speaking countries).

 - Curriculum vitae